lalitadithya/NVSentinel/docs/configuration/syslog-health-monitor.md

 ## Overview

-The Syslog Health Monitor module watches system logs for GPU errors (XID/SXID) and GPU fallen off events by reading journald logs.
+The Syslog Health Monitor module watches system logs for GPU errors (XID/SXID) and GPU-fallen-off events by reading journald logs.
 This document covers all Helm configuration options for system administrators.

 ## Prerequisites